Minimize Schedule Risk With Off-the-Shelf Technology for LRU Testing

 Figure 3: The NI Switch Load Signal Conditioning platform extends the PXI and CompactRIO instrumentation platforms to complete more of the LRU test system.
 The NI SLSC platform includes signal conditioning, fault insertion, sense, and switching lines that then pas signals to I/O instrumentation.

 To help eliminate the need for customization, NI offers solutions for many of the most common signal types.
 Some highlights include high-voltage digital waveform signals, resistive sensor simulation, and ARINC 429 and MIL-STD 1553 cards.
-Many of these cards come from partner companies, namely Bloomy Controls and SET, with direct expertise in this field.
+Many of these cards come from partner companies, namely Bloomy Controls, with direct expertise in this field.
 The intention is that these cards will cover most I/O needs.
 There is no way, however, that any vendor can know your test requirements, so some customization may be needed.
 With NI’s open and flexible platform, you can design your own SLSC cards based on NI’s module development kit.
 This provides all the details needed for you to customize unique circuitry that’s compatible with the rest of the SLSC ecosystem.
 Alternatively, an NI partner can create this custom card for you.
 After this is complete, you effectively have an off-the-shelf product that is compatible with the rest of the SLSC ecosystem.
 All SLSC cards have the same 44-pin D-SUB connector with the same pinout, mitigating the need for point-to-point wiring between terminal blocks.
 Terminal blocks can be replaced with standard interface panels to connect signals to actuators, cable harnesses, and the LRU.

 Figure 4: With the NI SLSC and PXI platforms, standardized cabling and interface panels, and common test rack components, Ni can deliver a off-the-shelf test system that replaces legacy or customized LRU test system components.